aphd/smart-corpus-api/README.md

-# Smac Corpus API - A clean RESTful API with Node.js
+# Smac Corpus API - A RESTful API with Node.js

 ## Prerequisites